 Regardless of the location, the success of any embolization procedure depends on numerous factors.
 Among these criteria include the location of the bleeding or congestion, the experience of the surgeon, and the technology used to perform the embolization.
 For patients requiring an embolization procedure, it is vital that they locate an excellent vascular surgeon for treatment.

-Patients in need of an embolization surgery on Florida’s West Coast should locate a great vascular surgeon who has the surgical skills necessary to perform these serious surgical operations for the benefit of their patients.
+Patients in need of an embolization surgery on Florida’s West Coast should locate a great board-certified vascular surgeon who has the surgical skills necessary to perform these serious surgical operations for the benefit of their patients.
 Dr. Kazil realizes that embolization is a common procedure used in a variety of locations.
 Over her years in practice, Dr. Jenna Kazil has performed this procedure in numerous locations and possesses the best experience necessary to handle even the most challenging of procedures.
-Dr. J. Kazil is a top vascular surgeon who has developed an impressive track record of successful cases in embolization surgeries.
+Dr. J. Kazil is a double board-certified top vascular surgeon who has developed an impressive track record of successful cases in embolization surgeries.
 Dr. Kazil understands the important circumstances that drive the treatment with the accuracy and compassion that everyone expects from a superb vascular surgeon.
 Dr. Jenna Kazil is an excellent vascular surgeon who performs embolization surgeries at various hospitals located in Manatee, Hillsborough, and Osceola counties.
-Jenna Kazil, MD, RPVI is an exceptional surgical specialist working as a general and vascular surgeon seeing patients from South Sarasota to East Desoto and Hardee to North Hillsborough to West Manatee and Pinellas counties.
+Jenna Kazil, MD, RPVI is an exceptional surgical specialist working as a general surgeon and vascular surgeon seeing patients from South Sarasota to East Desoto and Hardee to North Hillsborough to West Manatee and Pinellas counties.
 Patients requiring an embolization surgery should contact Dr. Kazil at the Florida Surgical Clinic located in Bradenton, FL today to schedule an appointment with an ultimate experienced surgeon that possesses a unique blend of expert skills and compassionate care.